Patchoulis/level-five/README.md

 # Level Five
-A hugely WIP programming language interpretter, modelled after Lua, and developed by me.
+A hugely WIP programming language interpretter, modelled with Lua syntax, and developed by me.

+Name is based on how the editor will work once implemented.